 environmentsection, all variables are passed through (no regression) - Empty allow-list restricts all:

-env_credentialsvariables always pass through - Deny-list is non-overridable: Dangerous variables like
+env_credentialsvariables always pass through, regardless ofallow_varsordeny_vars - Built-in deny-list is non-overridable: Dangerous variables like

 *suffix is supported (no regex), reducing risk of accidental over-permission - Bare